tad-lispy/ecosystem-simulation/README.md

 ### ActorUpdate Record

-Ok, so what id this whole `ActorUpdate actor action` type that we are returning from `updateActor` function?
-It's a record :
+The `ActorUpdate actor action` type is what we are returning from `updateActor` function on every frame of the simulation.
+It's a record that describes what happens to each actor.
+Here is it's type:

 ```elm
 { movement : Vector2d